Precision Dairy Farming

 Nicolas Lyons

 Nicolas holds a degree in Agricultural Engineering and a PhD in Veterinary Science, with a very strong orientation towards dairy production in both of them.
-He has 15 years of professional international experience working directly with farmers and in very close relationship with researchers, farm consultants, milk processors and service providers, both in private and public organisations.
-Nicolas is highly interested and passionate about dairy farming, and trying to help farmers to increase efficiency, productivity and sustainability.
-His research and experience has been focused on trying to address the challenges and opportunities that precision dairy farming, robotics, automation and data can bring to dairy farmers and the dairy supply chain.
+He has almost 20 years of dairy industry professional experience working directly with farmers and in very close relationship with researchers, farm consultants, milk processors and service providers, both in private and public organisations mainly across Argentina, Australia and New Zealand.
+He has a strong expertise in dairy R&D and is recognised internationally for his leadership in the areas of precision dairy farming, technology and robotic milking.
 His main responsibilities have always been to understand and analyse current on-farm and industry situations, conduct research in an effective and appropriate manner; but primarily developing, delivering and monitoring effective ways of transferring that body of knowledge to the wider industry.
-Nicolas is currently the Leader Dairy within the NSW Department of Primary Industries and is responsible for the dairy research and development program, as well as coordinating dairy industry policy advice and industry engagement.
+He has built multidisciplinary teams and successfully developed and led large collaborative programs of work.
+Nicolas is currently Head of Science at DairyNZ, where he provides people leadership and development to DairyNZ’s forage, farm system and animal scientists as well as contributing to science direction and the leadership of collaborators in science programs and strategies.

 Professional webpage